London, Paris & Amsterdam11 days

 Included meals: Dinner

-After clearing customs and collecting your bags, look for the desk for “Hotel by Bus” transfer desk for your hotel transfer.
+Welcome to England!
+A Go Ahead representative greets you at the airport after you clear customs and escorts you to your hotel in London.
 The rest of the day is free to relax or begin acquainting yourself with London.
 Meet your fellow travelers this evening at an included dinner.

 London’s landmarks are timeless, and you’ll see them all on this morning’s guided sightseeing tour.
 View the Houses of Parliament, Big Ben and nearby 10 Downing Street, the official residence of the Prime Minister.
 See the formal royal hunting ground of Hyde Park and glimpse the ceremonial Changing of the Guard (seasonal) at St. James’sPalace.
 Pass by Trafalgar Square, Westminster Abbey and Buckingham Palace.
 The afternoon is free to continue your sightseeing of London or join an optional excursion to Windsor Castle.